sunny200745/Pagination/README.md

 	<li>
 		<code>
 			&ltli ng-class="{'disabled' : currentPage >= visibleData.length/pageSize - 1}"&gt &lta&gt&raquo;&lt/a&gt &lt/li&gt
-		</code> : Sets the class disabled in order to make the  ">>" disabled if current page is last page of our pagination list
+		</code> : Sets the class disabled in order to make the  &gt&gt disabled if current page is last page of our pagination list
 	</li>

 </ul>